 Trademark applications and registrations in Class 21 over the past 15 years.

 Class 21 covers household and kitchen utensils, containers, cookware, tableware, glassware, porcelain, earthenware, combs, sponges, brushes, and cleaning articles.
-With nearly 66,000 live marks, this class is central to the housewares, kitchenware, and home goods industries.
+This class is central to the housewares, kitchenware, and home goods industries.

 Class 21 includes mainly small, hand-operated utensils and apparatus for household and kitchen use, as well as cosmetic and toilet utensils, glassware and certain goods made of porcelain, ceramic, earthenware, terra-cotta or glass.